leoneu/units/README.md

 		rad = units.Radian
 	)

-Distance to velocity example:
+Length to velocity example:

-    // For 'd', the type is units.Distance, the underlying type is flot64, and the underlying value is 6000.0:
+    // For 'd', the type is units.Length, the underlying type is flot64, and the underlying value is 6000.0:
     d := 6*m